Orange CT Homepage

 Tax Bills Schedule

-Tax bills are scheduled to be mailed in June, with the first installment due July 1, 2022.
-The final day to pay without interest or penalty will be August 1, 2022.
+Tax bills are scheduled to be mailed in June, with the first installment due July 1.
+The final day to pay without interest or penalty will be the last day of the grace period usually August 1.

 Real Estate, Personal Property and Motor Vehicle tax bills are sent out once in June of each year.
-Real Estate and Personal Property greater than $100 are due semi-annually [50/50 split] (July 1 and January 1).
+Real Estate and Personal Property greater than $100 are due semi-annually [50/50 split] (July 1 and January 1) Motor Vehicles are due in one single installment.

 Coupon & Receipts